PDF in progress...

 Oxygen Absorbers

-Small packets containing iron powder that removes oxygen from sealed containers.
+Small packets containing iron powder that removes oxygen from sealed containers through oxidation.

 Best Uses: